mddazure/azure-vwan-security-microhack/README.md

 ## Task 1: Configure CSR1000v NVA
 The CSR1000v NVA is deployed in nva-vnet as nva-csr-vm, but it still needs to be configured.
 The Cisco IOS configuration is contained in [csr.ios](/templates/csr.ios).
 The public IP addresses of vnet-gw-onprem3 need to be inserted into the ios configuration, and then the configuration must be copied into the CSR1000v through its command line interface.

-First, obtain the IP addresses of `vnet-gw-onprem3-pubip-1` and `vnet-gw-onprem3-pubip-2`, either from the portal, or from Cloud Shell through:
+- Obtain the IP addresses of `vnet-gw-onprem3-pubip-1` and `vnet-gw-onprem3-pubip-2`, either from the portal, or from Cloud Shell through:

   `az network public-ip show -g vwan-security-microhack-spoke-rg -n vnet-gw-onprem3-pubip-1 --query ipAddress` `az network public-ip show -g vwan-security-microhack-spoke-rg -n vnet-gw-onprem3-pubip-2 --query ipAddress`

-Next, open [csr.ios](/templates/csr.ios) in a text editor and replace the strings "vnet-gw-onprem3-pubip1" and "vnet-gw-onprem3-pubip2" with these IP addresses.
+- Open [csr.ios](/templates/csr.ios) in a text editor and replace the strings "vnet-gw-onprem3-pubip1" and "vnet-gw-onprem3-pubip2" with these IP addresses.

-Log in to nva-csr-vm.
+- Log in to nva-csr-vm.

-:point_right: use Serial console in the portal as this does not rely on network connectivity in the VNET.
+   Use Serial console in the portal as this does not rely on network connectivity in the VNET.
 Serial console is under Support + troubleshooting in the Virtual Machine blade.

-Enter Enable mode by typing en at the prompt, then enter Configuration mode by typing conf t.
+- Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.

-Copy and paste the configuration from the modified csr.ios file into the Serial console window, one block at a time.
+- Copy and paste the configuration from the modified csr.ios file into the Serial console window, one block at a time.

-Type exit multiple times, until the prompt shows csr#.
+- Type exit multiple times, until the prompt shows nva-vm-csr#.

+  :point_right: Messages warning that BGP peers 192.168.0.68 and 192.168.0.69 are down will now be displayed in the console, because BGP is not yet configured on the West Europe VWAN Hub.
+This is the next Task.
+To suppress these warnings, type `no logging console`.

-Save the configuring with `copy run start`, confirm defaults.
+- Save the configuration with `copy run start`, confirm defaults.

+Confirm the IPSec tunnels are connected:
+- Type `sh ip int brief` and verify Status and Protocol show "up" for  Tunnel101 and Tunnel102.

+Confirm routes are learned via BGP:
+- Type `sh ip bgp` and verify SDWAN (10.100.x.0/24) routes are present.

 ## Task 2: Enable BGP peering with Hub
 Navigate to the West Europe Hub and click BGP Peers.
 Click + Add and enter details of the nva-csr-vm BGP peer.

 ![image](images/csr-bgp.png)

+Nva-csr-vm already has matching BGP configuration, it was entered in the previous Task, so the BGP peerings will establish almost immediately.

+Inspect the routes learnt by the Hub: click Effective Routes, and in the drop downs select Azure Firewall and microhack-we-hub-firewall.

+ ❓ Can you explain Next Hop/Origin and Path for each route?
+Which routes are learned from nva-csr-vm?

+Confirm routes are learned via BGP:
+- Type `sh ip bgp` and verify Spoke (172.16.x.0/24) and Branch (10.0.x.0/24) routes are now also present.

+  ❓ Can you explain the Path for each route?